roryprimrose/roryprimrose.github.io/_posts/2015-04-14-namespace-renamer.md

 date: 2015-04-14 16:27:00 +11:00
 ---

 All the way [back in 2009][0] I wrote a little console application that assisted with renaming a Visual Studio project and/or namespace.
-It was handy in that it look into consideration the solution being under source control with TFS.
+It was handy in that it took into consideration the solution being under source control with TFS.
 Over the years I have been using TF source control less and Git more.
-Outside of source control I have also needed to use this script for solutions that are not bound in source control.
+On the odd occasion I have also used this script for solutions that are not bound in source control.

-I have re-written that script here and taken out the TF integration and removed the logging that was just causing a whole lot of white noise.
-I have also added in a few more out of the box exclusions for directories to skip in the process.
+I have refactored the script to take out the TF integration, remove the logging that was just causing a whole lot of white noise and to add in a few more out of the box exclusions for directories to skip in the process.

 <!--more-->